JHart96/bison_examples/examples/binary_data.md

 a result such as the one above not overlapping zero to be interpreted as being “significant”, using such a decision rule leaves Bayesian analysis open to the same flaws as frequentist analyses often have.
-For this reason we caution strongly against using such a rule.
+For this reason we caution against using such a rule.

 # Conclusion